How to Promote and Market Your Book

 Now is your turn: make a list with a few places you normally would not think to, for books advertising.
 Think why you would not do it, and if the answer to this question is nobody else did it then you are a star, you have an idea from outside the box.

-Practical Guide to Transform Your Book in a successful one or even a bestseller.
+Practical Guide to Transform Your Book into a Bestseller.

-What’s Included: This efficient guide includes in part two of the book, a comprehensive case study about a marketing campaign for a book about bullying and discrimination, either fiction or non-fiction.
-It’s full of smart and efficient ideas about its marketing campaign, detailed strategies with links, worksheets and checklists.
-You won’t just receive the information — the case study will analyze the campaign and the target audience, media pitch and book tour.
+This efficient guide includes in part two of the book, a comprehensive case study about a marketing campaign for a book about bullying and discrimination, either fiction or non-fiction.
+It’s full of smart and efficient ideas about its marketing campaign, detailed strategies with links, worksheets, and checklists.
+You won’t just receive the information — the case study will analyze the campaign and the target audience, media pitch, and book tour.

-She uses personal experience as a publicist to help you connect with her, and she takes the time to take you through all the process.
+She uses personal experience as a publicist to help you connect with her, and she takes the time to take you through all the processes.
 Get ready!
-This book is not your typical online business book: it’s part business, part personal coaching, part lessons and a lot of love for the written words.
+This book is not your typical online business book: it’s part business, part personal coaching, part lessons, and a lot of love for the written words.

 You’d probably say; that’s impossible.
-Yes, it is possible, Madi lives in Greece and funny enough she doesn’t speak Greek, apart of the necessary conversation at the market place where she is buying her tomatoes; she starts her day in her pajamas with a nice cup of coffee and her laptop and she is in touch and has done promotions for authors all over the world.
+Yes, it is possible, Madi lives in Greece, and funny enough she doesn’t speak Greek, apart from the necessary conversation at the marketplace where she is buying her tomatoes; she starts her day in her pajamas with a nice cup of coffee and her laptop and she is in touch and has done promotions for authors all over the world.

-Recommendation: If you’re looking for a fun-loving and creative friend to be on your side while you promote your book, this book will be your new must have.
-If you’d prefer a grammatically polished and a business manual, written up to an academic level, then you’d be better off buying something else.
+If you’re looking for a fun-loving and creative friend to be on your side while you promote your book, this book will be your new must-have.
+If you’d prefer a grammatically polished and business manual, written up to an academic level, then you’d be better off buying something else.